martinmorente-dev/42/README.md

 Duration: In progress

-For the people that doesn't know what is 42.
-42 is a programming campus located in [Polo digital](https://www.polodigital.eu/) that it's is that you learn on your own.
+For the people that doesn't know what is Málaga 42.
+Málaga 42 is a programming campus located in [Polo digital](https://www.polodigital.eu/) which has a difference between the traditional learning...
+That is because you need to learn on your own without teachers or lessons just you and your temmates who will play a crucial role on your experience.
 If you have more interest you can navigate [here](https://www.fundaciontelefonica.com/empleabilidad/campus-42/)

 ## My Projects